Fitness Buddies: Exercising With Your Dog Slideshow

 Downward-dog takes on a whole new spin when you bring your dog to yoga class.
 "Doga" incorporates your pet into Hatha yoga poses.
 For example, you recline in resting pose with your legs bent over your terrier's torso.
 Classes are springing up across the country, but this is no fat-burner for Fido.
 Experts say it's great for the owner-pet bond, but not much of an exercise experience for your dog.

 If you're a soccer fanatic, why not make your dog a fan, too?
 Check your pet supply store for soccer-style exercise balls for dogs.
 These are made of hard plastic and come in different sizes to suit your particular breed.
-You kick the ball, and your dog tries to pass it back with his nose or paws.
+You kick the ball, and your dog tries to pass it back with their nose or paws.
 You can also use a regular soccer ball made for people -- just be careful about kicking the ball directly at your dog's face or body.

 Cross-country skiing offers a vigorous workout.
 Just 20 minutes, three days a week, may deliver as many health benefits as walking 30 minutes, five days a week.
-If your dog is athletic and weighs at least 30 pounds, he may qualify as your ski buddy.
+If your dog is athletic and weighs at least 30 pounds, they may qualify as your ski buddy.
 In skijooring, your dog is harnessed to you while you ski.
 Beginners should consider an introductory course with skijooring safety tips for man and beast.

 Fetching a ball or favorite toy over and over can be great exercise for your dog.
 But it doesn't do much for you, if you're just standing there tossing.
 Instead, make a game of fetch part of your home workout routine.
 Do lunges or abdominal crunches as you throw the ball.
-You might build more muscle by throwing a heavy ball, but a soft, lightweight toy is safest for your dog's mouth
+You might build more muscle by throwing a heavy ball, but a soft, lightweight toy is safest for your dog's mouth.

 When making your dog your exercise buddy, step one is a trip to the vet.
 Your vet can evaluate your dog for any heart, lung, or other health problems.
 It’s also important to check for signs of arthritis or musculoskeletal disease.
 A dog with inflamed joints or ligaments may require a low-impact exercise plan.